jonseymour/node-cmd/README.md

 The Command.shift(n) operation
 ------------------------------
-The shift operation creates a new Command in which the specified number of unparsed arguments have been shifted from the LHS of result of unparsed() and into the RHS of parsed().
+The shift operation creates a new Command in which the specified number of unparsed arguments have been shifted from the LHS of result of unshifted() and into the RHS of shifted().

 Note that the original command is unchanged by a shift operation.
 It also acts as a prototype of the shifted command.